Narixius/narixius/README.md

 ### Latest Project

 - [Spotiy Status for Github Profiles](https://github.com/Narixius/github-profile-spotify-status)<br/>
-  Using this project, you can add a beautiful Spotify status on your Github profile (Exactly what I did).
+  Using this project, you can add a beautiful Spotify status to your Github profile (Exactly what I did).